dhruv-ahuja/dhruv-ahuja.github.io/content/posts/ai_impact_on_oss.md

 I picked up FastAPI instead of Django, because I saw [this talk](https://youtu.be/37CcB2GBdlY) by FastAPI founder [tiangolo](https://github.com/tiangolo), and thought that async-first and type safety in web apps sounded great and was the future, even though I barely knew what Python types were at the time.

+### Finding my people

 Similarly, I also loved reading opinion pieces, GitHub issues on software development, and tech discussions on Reddit and Discord.
 Over time, I began participating in these discussions as an enthusiastic beginner.
 Slowly, I made friends, found mentors and learnt things I absolutely wouldn’t have learnt otherwise.
 I also discovered a mantra, that has helped me with my career thus far—my recent transition to a content-focused DevRel role—is that you might not be the best, but by being passionate, curious, and proactive, you can make friends and be remarkable.

+### Landing that first role

 I wanted to make a mark online, and besides coding, that meant being active in these communities, learning how they thought about things, being genuine, open to feedback on my code, and being somewhat opinionated.
-I can’t be the best dev out there, but maybe I can showcase my first serious project, a CLI-based song downloader, on Reddit, get genuine feedback from better programmers, and get some GitHub stars in the process.
+I can’t be the best developer out there, but maybe I can showcase my first serious project, a CLI-based song downloader, on Reddit and get genuine feedback from better programmers.
+This showcase would also help market my application and gain some GitHub stars in the process.
 I landed my first job in July 2022, after about one year of learning programming, as a web developer for a small startup using FastAPI on the backend.
 The CEO there was impressed by my GitHub project, and the documentation and discussions around it.
-And so, the stars aligned and I broke into tech in July 2022, just before the tech winter arrived—I’d been warned by a friend who had heard the murmurs from his friends in big tech<@dhruv, check if this oughta be included!!>.
+And so, the stars aligned and I broke into tech in July 2022.

-<-- @dhruv, reduce the philosophy here, we need to be humbler and a little more terse; for HN we want to focus on the community and how it shaped us, now what our intent was per-se...
+### Delving deeper

 In late 2023, I was obsessed with Rust, and found similar support in the r/rust subreddit and the official Discord server.
 This was some of the most enjoyable time I had programming: being blown away by Clippy’s helpful error diagnostics, admitting to a couple Rustacean friends about how I broke down in tears dealing with Tokio’s lifetime requirements, when I was [rewriting my CLI song downloader](https://dhruvahuja.me/posts/writing-rust-bindings/) in async Rust, and the joy I felt seeing my blogs being accepted for the [This Week in Rust newsletter](https://this-week-in-rust.org).